konradha/konradha.github.io/content/posts/part2-computing-matrix-functions.md

 #### Arnoldi iterations

 Originally, this type of process had been constructed to approximate an inverse computation that arose often in the earlier days of scientific computing.
-Well, it still arises, historically it just from that area.
+Well, it still arises, historically it's just from that area.

 $$\left(\lambda I - A\right)^{-1} v$$

-Ie. inverting a matrix was the main interest for this method.
+ie. approximating the inverse of a matrix was the main interest for this method.
 The iteration finds matrices $V\_m, H\_m$.
 It might also have to find a normalization factor $\beta$ to correctly project into the actual space we can find $A$ in, more on that later.